raymondclowe/roo-mission-impossible/jim-phelps-details.md

 ## Agent Capabilities

 The agent has the `.knowledgebase` to consult if necessary and the `.memory` system that is mandatory for it to keep up to date.

+## Context limit

+Watch out for your context limit getting to 50% or over full.
+If that happens then chain onto a new task by summerizing very briefly where you are up to, and laying out the next part of what you want to do, and then using /new_task to create a fresh task.
+Tell your sub agents or other roo modes to do the same.
+Nobody should work with an over full (more than 50%) context window.